 $> testr run --parallel

-Detailed configuration of tempest is beyond the scope of this document.
+Detailed configuration of Tempest is beyond the scope of this document see Tempest Configuration Guide for more details on configuring Tempest.
 The etc/tempest.conf.sample attempts to be a self documenting version of the configuration.

-To generate the sample tempest.conf file, run the following command from the top level of the tempest directory:
+You can generate a new sample tempest.conf file, run the following command from the top level of the Tempest directory:

-The most important pieces that are needed are the user ids, openstack endpoints, and basic flavors and images needed to run tests.
+The most important pieces that are needed are the user ids, openstack endpoint, and basic flavors and images needed to run tests.

 $> OS_TEST_PATH=./tempest/tests testr run --parallel